 We then looked to the next big pile up of plastic: shopping bags.
 We began recycle our shopping bags and replace them with more permanent tote style bags.
 Most supermarkets have collection bins and Ocado even pay you to take them (with an order).
 For fruit and veg we started to take it loose too.
 There are plenty of alternate plastic-free fruit and veg bags out there if you really need to use something.

 I then made an extra effort to recycle more and correctly.
 It’s amazing when you look at it what you can and can’t.
 Checking with your local authority is the place for this one.

 Terracycle recycling began this year.
 A colleague at work set up collection for our company.

 The Terrecycle scheme takes near to everything you can’t traditionally recycle.
 For example: crisps packets (grr), toothpaste tubes, toothbrushes, chocolate wrappers, sweet wrappers…….the list goes on.
 And on and on and on.
 You just need to find a collector which you can do on the website, deliver to them and they send then on to Terracycle.
-(I’ll write a detailed post about Terracycle soon!).
+(See my Terracycle post here).

 From those reductions I’d only be less than quarter-filling my bin destined for landfill, rather than the previous three quarters.

 But then the Munchkin arrived and so did disposable nappies.
 You only had to look in the bin every fortnight to see the effect with the bin back up to half full.